Common terminology used on RunBidSell and at most dealer auctions in the United States.

 Major Mechanical Issues (MMI) – Bad Automatic Transmissions, Internal engine damage, Bad Transfer Case, Frame Rot or Cracks.

 Title Absent or Title Attached – Title is absent, is pending.

 Lien Letter – A Lien release letter comes with title.

 Reg Only – Some states don’t create titles for vehicles past certain years.

 Reserve – A seller can place a minimum price on a vehicle, and unless bidding reaches or exceeds that price, it won’t be sold.

 Branded title – The title is stamped.
 Usually marked “salvage” “rebuilt” “TMU” or “buy back”

 Buy Back – Vehicle at one time was bought back by manufacturer.

-Buy Sheet – A sheet a winning bidder receives, either online or in person.
+Buy Sheet – A sheet a winning bidder receives, either digital or physical.
 Proves winning bid amount, has seller, buyer and vehicle information.

 - TMU – True Mileage Unknown